 Courses in the Master of Occupational Therapy program are integrative by design and so must be taken in a specific order.
 The Course Sequence Guide for the current academic year can be found under the Additional Information section of the MOT website.

-Required courses for the 2018-2019 academic year are as follows (full time courseload):
+Required courses are as follows (full time courseload):

 OTH 501 Occupational Therapy Foundations 3 cr